cherfia/chromiumly/README.md

 - `reduceImageResolution`: allows turning on or off image resolution reduction to tweak image conversion performance.
 - `quality`: specifies the quality of the JPG export.
 The value ranges from 1 to 100, with higher values producing higher-quality images and larger file sizes.
 - `maxImageResolution`: specifies if all images will be reduced to the specified DPI value.
 Possible values are: `75`, `150`, `300`, `600`, and `1200`.
+- `flatten`: a boolean that, when set to true, flattens the split PDF files, making form fields and annotations uneditable.

 ### PDF Engines